The material presented here is for educational purposes only and is not intended to be used as financial, investment, or legal advice.

 - Credit unions: Customer-owned, not-for-profit institutions that offer the same security and protection as a bank, with some key differences One big difference is that banks have customers, while credit unions have members.

-Every bank is insured by the Federal Deposit Insurance Corporation (FDIC) for up to $250,000.
+Banks are insured by the Federal Deposit Insurance Corporation (FDIC) for up to $250,000 per depositor on an account.
 Credit unions offer the same security, in the same dollar amount, through the National Credit Union Association (NCUA).1

 These different types of institutions have varied benefits, and there are many things to consider when choosing a new banking partner: